You asked, we answered!

 How do I know what activities I will do?

-Cabin groups will travel in cohorts this summer from activity to activity.
+Cabin groups will travel in cohorts from activity to activity.
 There will be some free choice for the groups to work out with their counselors.

 Do some activities require me to bring supplies?